Tameno-01/Figura-MC-Chibi-Avali-Base/README.md

 ![A screenshot showing the instructions above.](/docs/download_instructions.png)

-Then, extract the zip and put it in your avatars folder.
+Then, put the zip in your avatars folder.
+Have fun!

 # More info